python/cpython/Doc/c-api/arg.rst

-   Function used to deconstruct the argument lists of "old-style" functions --- these are functions which use the :const:`METH_OLDARGS` parameter parsing method.
+   Function used to deconstruct the argument lists of "old-style" functions --- these are functions which use the :const:`METH_OLDARGS` parameter parsing method, which has been removed in Python 3.
 This is not recommended for use in parameter parsing in new code, and most code in the standard interpreter has been modified to no longer use this for that purpose.
 It does remain a convenient way to decompose other tuples, however, and may continue to be used for that purpose.

 .. c:function:: int PyArg_UnpackTuple(PyObject *args, const char *name, Py_ssize_t min, Py_ssize_t max, ...)